Battlefield V: Pre-release

 The announcement trailer generated a significantly negative reception, as fans of the series criticized the game for a lack of historical accuracy, authenticity and immersiveness.
-Complaints were given to the use of certain weapons, prosthetics, and body art as being very uncommon in that time period.
+Complaints were made about the use of certain weapons, prosthetics, and body art as being very uncommon in that time period.
 Fans were also frustrated with the portrayal of women in the game, specifically with the British woman featured prominently in the trailer as women never participated in frontline combat in the armed forces of the Western Allies.

-Video game journalists acknowledged that the roles of women in World War II varied by country, highlighting examples of women soldiers and partisans from France and the Soviet Union, and pointed out that previous games in the Battlefield series were not intended as a realistic portrayal of war.
+Many video game journalists argued against such criticisms by pointing out that the roles of women in World War II varied by country (highlighting examples of women soldiers and partisans from France and the Soviet Union) and by pointing out that previous games in the Battlefield series were not intended as a realistic portrayal of war.
 Some suggested that the backlash was partly due to misogyny, rather than genuine worries over historical accuracy.

 In response, the game's executive producer Aleksander Grøndal wrote on Twitter that the team would "always put fun over authentic".
 DICE's general manager Oskar Gabrielson also responded on Twitter, saying "Player choice and female playable characters are here to stay ...
 Our commitment as a studio is to do everything we can to create games that are inclusive and diverse.
 We always set out to push boundaries and deliver unexpected experiences."
 EA chief creative officer Patrick Söderlund said the developer was uninterested in taking flak for diversifying the gaming space.
 "We stand up for the cause, because I think those people who don't understand it, well, you have two choices: either accept it or don't buy the game", he said, "I'm fine with either or."
 Söderlund went on to say that the development team itself pushed for women in Battlefield V. Despite this, in September 2018, prior to release, DICE "dialed back" the character customization options to be more historically accurate.

 In August, the Cowen Group, gaming industry analysts, reported that pre-order sales of Battlefield V were "weak", being 85% behind those of Call of Duty: Black Ops 4.

-Critical response
+Critical reception

-According to review aggregator Metacritic, Battlefield V received "generally favorable" reviews for the PC and Xbox One versions and "mixed or average" reviews for the PlayStation 4 version.
+Battlefield V received "generally favorable" reviews from critics, while the PS4 version received "mixed or average" reviews, according to review aggregator website Metacritic.

 In Game Informer's 8/10 review, they wrote, "Ultimately, Battlefield V will be defined by the success or failure of the pending Combined Arms cooperative mode, Firestorm battle royale mode, and whether or not DICE can continually provide new and engaging content."
 GamesRadar+ gave the game 3.5/5 stars, praising the gameplay but criticizing the online multiplayer, writing: "Not as drastic a change up as its WW1 predecessor, nor as wild or wondrous, Battlefield 5's deliberative design sidelines its strengths as a simulative sandbox."